pgEdge/pgedge-docs/pgedge_stylesheet.md

 - Architecture Guide
     - Best Practices Guide
-- Installation
+- Installing this Project
     - Getting Started/Quick Start
     - Building the Project
         - Prerequisites
     - Installation
-    - Configuration
+    - Configuring this Project
         - Advanced Configuration
     - Upgrading the Project
 - Using the Project
     - Connecting to the Project
     - Project Usage Instructions
-- Project Management Features
+- Using Project Management Features
     - Modifying the Installation
     - Monitoring/Logging
     - Performance